 - Are there any other scholarships available for study abroad?

 - Yes.
-Scholarships are available through the Warrington College of Business Administration, the University of Florida International Center, and the Federal Government.
+Scholarships are available through the Warrington College of Business, the University of Florida International Center, and the Federal Government.
 Please visit our Scholarships and Financial Aid page for a listing of available funding.
 Scholarship application deadlines are due well in advance of the program dates.
 Warrington scholarship applications, for instance, are typically due March 1st (Fall/Summer) and October 1st (Spring), but scholarship deadlines vary.

 - Can students take out loans to assist with study abroad financing?